CivicActions/ssp-toolkit/docs/controls/AU.md

 - Amazon RDS MySQL error logging

+c
-##### Ilias
+Ilias
 CivicActions has extensive experience and specialization as a host of websites that are built using the Ilias web learning platform.
 Should the need for additional logging become evident, we have the ability to do so by modifying the website's source code to insert additional Ilias logging hooks.

-#### d
+d

-##### AWS
+AWS
 In this architecture, the following audit methods log all security-relevant events and errors related to IAM user and API activities, Amazon S3 data access, network access, and Amazon RDS database errors, and support the capability to audit organizationally defined events:

 - AWS CloudTrail logging
 - Amazon S3 bucket logging